userver-framework/userver/scripts/docs/en/userver/tutorial/digest_auth_postgres.md

 information of an authorized user (i.e. Authorization header) is passed to the HTTP handler.

-Authentication credentials checking logic is set in base class `DigestCheckerBase`.
+Authentication credentials checking logic is set in base class `server::handlers::auth::digest::AuthChecker`.
-This sample simply defines derived class `AuthCheckerDigest`, that can operate with user data and unnamed nonce pool.
+This sample simply defines derived class `samples::digest_auth::AuthChecker`, that can operate with user data and unnamed nonce pool.
 Digest authentication logic and hashing logic is out of scope of this tutorial.
 For reference, read [RFC2617](https://datatracker.ietf.org/doc/html/rfc2617).